-Brands will continue to launch more and more CBD and hemp products, and this includes major brands initially not tied to the hemp industry.
+Brands will continue to launch more and more CBD and hemp products, including significant brands initially not tied to the hemp industry.
 Although there isn’t a full regulation from the Food and Drugs Administration (FDA), after the recent boom, it’s nearly impossible to push hemp back into the prohibition box, at least in the US.

 More regulations and legislations for hemp businesses and farmers

-Hemp farmers can expect positive outcomes of the regulations for harvesting cannabis as well.
-The US Department of Agriculture (USDA) is working on federal regulations to be effective in 2021, and this department is usually less bureaucratic than the FDA.
+Hemp farmers can expect positive outcomes from the regulations for harvesting cannabis as well.
+The US Department of Agriculture (USDA) is working on federal rules to be effective in 2021, and this department is usually less bureaucratic than the FDA.
 Regulation for hemp farmers can bring more clarity for licensing, acceptable levels of THC, and other legal aspects of harvesting cannabis.
-This legislation can also support cannabis farmers to get access to crop insurance, which can help them transition safely from other cultivars to hemp.
-Although the regulations are still in draft and being discussed between the states, farmers and entrepreneurs are optimistic about it.
+This legislation can also support cannabis farmers to get access to crop insurance, which can help them transition safely from different cultivars to hemp.
+Although the regulations are still in draft and being discussed between the states, farmers and entrepreneurs are optimistic about them.

 Hemp News leading more countries to the path to legalization

-Many global markets can look with optimistic eyes to the legalization of cannabis products in the upcoming years.
-In 2019, Thailand was the first country in Southeast Asia to legalize the medicinal use of cannabis, and in 2018 it was Canada fully legalizing cannabis, after Uruguay, in 2013.
-As news about hemp spread through media channels worldwide, other countries are taking promising steps towards legalization, such as Mexico, where the Supreme Court is currently discussing the matter.
+Many global markets can look optimistic to the legalization of cannabis products in the upcoming years.
+In 2019, Thailand was the first country in Southeast Asia to legalize the medicinal use of cannabis, and in 2018, Canada fully legalized cannabis, after Uruguay, in 2013.
+As news about hemp spreads through media channels worldwide, other countries are taking promising steps toward legalization, such as Mexico, where the Supreme Court is currently discussing the matter.

 With the sudden upsurge in popularity, hemp buds have seen an enormous demand growth since the 2018 Farm Bill‘s passing.
 Several people are now buying hemp buds for their therapeutic benefits.
 Sadly, a lot of people still confuse hemp buds with cannabis buds.
 If you’re one of these people, don’t feel inadequate – even our [...]